Special Educational Needs and

 This video contains some helpful ideas and advice about supporting neurodiverse children in these unusual times.

-During this time of closure, this link takes you to the document previewed below.
+During times of closure, this link takes you to the document previewed below.
 It has lots of useful advice for parents / carers / children who are finding the current situation challenging in any way.

 ISEND have also added some resources and activities for SEND pupils to their Local Offer, they can be accessed via this link: